Well-being activities to practice during confinement.

-You hear the word “quarantine” and you automatically think of the long list of things we are not allowed to do these days.
-But maybe you should instead think about all the opportunities this slower lifestyle offers… Here are all our tips and advice to make the best of this strange time!
+You hear the word "quarantine" and you automatically think of the long list of things we're not allowed to do these days.
+But maybe you should instead think about all the opportunities that this slower lifestyle offers...
+Here are all our tips and advice to make the most of this strange time!

-If some of you use this time to rest, to let go, others would like to make this time available.
-Don't see this list as some kind of pressure.
-Indeed, most people would like to take this opportunity to make the most of this weather.
-But the harder you push, the more creativity escapes, especially when you're under pressure.
+If some of you use this time to rest and let go, others would like to make this time available.
+Don't see this list as any kind of pressure.
+Indeed, most people would like to take this opportunity to make the most of this time.
+But the more you push, the more creativity escapes, especially when you're under pressure.
 And we know that the most creative moments are often unexpected.

 Why create?

 Create to escape.
-To live in reality.
+To live concretely.
 To come true.
-It's not necessarily about doing beautiful things, but simply about doing things.
-Creation is everywhere.
+It’s not necessarily about doing nice things, it’s just about doing things.
+Creation is found everywhere.
 Every moment.
-Cooking, writing, dancing... that's creating.
+Cooking, writing, dancing... this is creating.

 The question is how to optimize your creative sense.
 The ideal is to create an inspiration board .
 You can write down all the ideas that come to mind and use them as you go, at your own pace, when you feel like it.
 Of course, some ideas will be relevant while others will not.

-See this article for inspiration if you're stuck for ideas of things to do to help you get through this tough time with your sanity intact.
+See this article as a source of inspiration if you're stuck for ideas of things to do to help you get through this difficult time with your mental health intact

 Meditation is one of the best things you can do right now to relieve stress and improve your well-being.
-From this practice that reactivates our energy, relaxes our muscles and frees our mind. 🍃
+This practice reactivates our energy, relaxes our muscles and frees our mind. 🍃

-There are meditation techniques for beginners that will allow you to achieve more calm, serenity, peace, wholeness, but at your own pace.
-For the moment only the improvements and the well-being that you feel during the practice must count, it is already a lot.
-All you have to do is settle into a comfortable position, focus on your breathing or on a concept of your choice.
-Then just study the object of your attention in all its aspects, without however losing sight of it by letting yourself be carried away by the flow of thoughts.
-This simple meditation will train your mind to stay focused.
-You will see your ability improve and you will reach deeper states of consciousness by simple regular practice.
+There are meditation techniques for beginners that will allow you to achieve more calm, serenity, peace, fullness, but at your own pace.
+For now, only the improvements and well-being you feel during practice should count, which is already a lot.
+All you have to do is settle into a comfortable position, concentrate on your breathing or on a concept of your choice.
+Then simply study the object of your attention in all its aspects, without losing sight of it by letting yourself be carried away by the flow of thoughts.
+This simple meditation will allow you to train your mind to stay focused.
+You will see your ability improve and you will reach deeper states of consciousness through simple regular practice.
 If you have a child at home, this will allow you to be much less stressed.

-As we know, the life of a mother or a pregnant woman can be extremely stressful.
-And, as we also know, meditation helps free us from the stress of everyday life.
+We know that the life of a mother or a pregnant woman can be extremely stressful.
+And, as we also know, meditation helps free us from the stress of daily life.
 Take this little time every day to close your eyes and breathe mindfully.
 This little time just for you.

-If you are pregnant, know that meditation can strengthen the bond with your child.
-Thanks to this calm and this bubble that you create, you will better manage to feel the presence of your baby, and thus communication and positive emotions will be all the more easy to transmit.
+If you are pregnant, know that meditation helps strengthen the bond with your child.
+Thanks to this calm and this bubble that you create, you will be better able to feel the presence of your baby, and thus communication and positive emotions will be all the easier to transmit.

-We have unearthed 10 short videos that will help you in your beginnings to meditation.
+We have found 10 short videos that will help you get started with meditation.
 To go further, after this little meditation session, why not practice a complementary sport like yoga?
 Stretch, do breathing exercises to relieve stress, then learn popular yoga postures through regular sequences.
 Your body will thank you!

 2. Write in a journal

-You are living through a major historical event today that people will study later, and talk about for generations after this is all over.
-Writing a journal about your feelings, daily emotions, impressions, and cravings will not only help you preserve your memories, but will also help you process your feelings about that precious time that feels endless.
+You are living today through a major historical event that people will study later, and talk about for generations after this is all over.
+Writing a journal about your feelings, daily emotions, impressions and desires will not only help you preserve your memories, but will also help you process your feelings about this precious time that seems endless.

-We all like to complain about confinement, but there are people for whom this period is more difficult to manage.
-You might consider keeping a gratitude journal and writing down all those little things in life that you feel grateful for.
+We all like to complain about confinement but there are people for whom this period is more difficult to manage.
+You might consider making a gratitude journal and expressing all those little things in life that you feel grateful for.
 This will allow you to put things into perspective and realize how lucky you are.

 3. Read books

 The antidote for all the grim news you've been reading lately?
-An ebook on happiness, success, self-help, or another positive topic.
+An ebook about happiness, success, self-help, or another positive topic.
 Of course, romance or science fiction novels count too!

 When was the last time you took the time to read a book, or a long article in your favorite magazine?
-Do your reading habits revolve more around Facebook, Instagram, Twitter?
-If you're one of the many people who aren't in the habit of reading every day, you're missing out on a lot of benefits: reading can be an effective and useful way to vary activities at home.
-Like meditation, it not only reduces stress and calms the mind, but also stimulates the brain and contributes to the development of vocabulary and the improvement of writing: the more you read, the more you discover new words, the more likely it is to use them in everyday language.
-Expressing oneself eloquently and precisely is a valuable professional asset.
-Being able to communicate with superiors with confidence is a great way to improve your self-esteem.
+Do your reading habits gravitate more towards Facebook, Instagram, Twitter?
+If you are one of the many people who do not have the habit of reading every day, you are missing out on many benefits: reading can be an effective and useful way to vary activities at home.
+Just like meditation, it not only reduces stress and calms the mind, but also stimulates the brain and contributes to the development of vocabulary and the improvement of writing: the more we read, the more we discover new things. words, and the more likely you are to use them in your daily language.
+Expressing yourself eloquently and precisely is a valuable professional asset.
+Being able to communicate with your superiors with confidence is a great way to improve your self-esteem.
 Reading also has a beneficial effect on learning a foreign language.
 Reading a book in another language allows you to see words used in context.
-It improves both writing and speaking.
+This improves both written and oral skills.

-We know it's hard to keep a healthy pace when our days aren't structured the way we used to.
-Taking a break from screens and starting to read will help you sleep better.
+We know it's difficult to maintain a healthy rhythm when our days aren't structured the way we're used to.
+Taking a break from screens and starting reading will help you sleep better.

-Several studies indicate that mental stimulation can slow the progression (and perhaps even stop it completely) of Alzheimer's disease and dementia.
+Several studies indicate that mental stimulation can slow the progression (and perhaps even stop it altogether) of Alzheimer's disease and dementia.
 The reason is simple: keeping your brain active prevents it from losing its abilities.
-Like all other muscles in the body, the brain needs exercise to stay strong and healthy.
-In this case, reading improves memory, analytical capacity and concentration because it requires remembering a multitude of information: the characters, their past, their intentions, their experiences, then the nuances, and all the secondary actions that intertwine with the main action.
-When we read a book, all our attention is directed towards the plot of the book.
-It's as if the rest of the world dissolves and you can completely dive into the details of the narrative.
+Like all other muscles in the body, the brain needs training to stay strong and healthy.
+In this case, reading improves memory, analytical skills and concentration because it requires remembering a multitude of information: the characters, their past, their intentions, their experiences, then the nuances, and all the secondary actions that intertwine with the main action.
+When we read a book, all our attention is directed to the plot of the work.
+It's as if the rest of the world dissolves and you can dive completely into the details of the story.

-For our future mothers, or those who tend to become, here are some books that we loved.
+For our future mothers, or those who tend to become one, here are some books that we loved.
 It's a gift.

 -

-It is a complete and reassuring bible which accompanies you from the start of pregnancy to the first weeks after birth ( I'm raising my child by the same author can take over afterwards), by addressing the psychological upheavals that pregnancy entails, the questions food, health or even the month-by-month evolution of the baby before birth.
+It is a complete and reassuring bible which accompanies from the start of pregnancy to the first weeks after birth ( I raise my child by the same author can take over afterwards), addressing the psychological upheavals caused by pregnancy, the questions nutrition, health or even the month by month development of the baby before birth.

-To breastfeed, not to breastfeed?
+Breastfeed, not breastfeed?
 The question arises from the first weeks of pregnancy.
-To get the best information on the subject, rely on the reference on the subject, signed by a maternity pediatrician with twenty-five years' experience, who effectively responds to the concerns of future mothers.
+To find out more about the subject, rely on the reference on the subject, signed by a maternity pediatrician with twenty-five years of experience, who effectively responds to the concerns of future mothers.

 -